Understanding Home Security

 Upfront Costs: Activation and Equipment Fees

-Most alarm companies require that you pay an upfront equipment fee.
-Others will give you a pre-determined set of devices for free if you sign a long-term contract.
+Most alarm companies require that you pay an upfront equipment fee, but others will let you set up a security system for a low upfront payment or even give you a pre-determined set of equipment if you sign a long-term contract.
+However, if you don't want your credit pulled, you will most likely have to shell out a higher upfront investment.

 Ongoing Service Fees

 The main thing to know when purchasing a system is how much is it going to cost to keep a system up and running.
-Added fees for monitoring, emergency dispatch, and customer service often come as a surprise to anyone who has not done their homework.
+The monthly monitoring fee is the main entry in this category.
+Recurring fees could cost you the most in the long run, so it's best to find a company with affordable monthly fees.
+Added fees for maintenance, repairs, and customer service also often come as a surprise to anyone who has not done their homework.
 To benefit the new user, most companies will offer all the bells and whistles free of charge for a specific period of time.
 Six months to a year is standard.
 But after that, the maintenance fees can be anywhere from tolerable to exorbitant.

 Contracts can be on a monthly, quarterly, or yearly basis.
 Often, when you purchase an extended contract, you will save money.
 Often, they will package the deal showing you a monthly amount like $29.99 a month for six months, but if you purchase a one-year contract, you pay $19.99 per month.
 So, in most cases, the longer the contract, the better the deal.
 These contracts often involve professional monitoring.
 They operate on response based on multiple factors.